joshstevens19/rindexer/README.md

 - unit tests for the project

 bugs:
-- not having endBlock throws and error on manifest
+- not having startBlock or endBlock throws and error on manifest

 nice to have: